Christine Busch

 Christine Busch Andreasen (born 15 March 2001) is a Danish badminton player specialized in doubles play.

 Career

 Busch won a bronze medal in the mixed doubles and a silver medal in the women's team event at the 2018 European Junior Championships.

 In 2022, Busch managed to bring home two victories in the women's doubles and mixed doubles finals at the Czech Open.

 Busch and Vestergaard won their first BWF 100 championship at the 2023 Abu Dhabi Masters after defeating the Singaporean pair Jessica Tan and Terry Hee in a rubber set.
 Shortly after that, the four met again at the 2023 Guwahati Masters, and this time, Busch and Vestergaard had to accept defeat.

 In the team event, Busch helped Denmark defend their European Mixed Team title after defeating France in the final with a score of 3–2.

+In 2026, Busch and Vestergaard reached the quarter-finals in the All England Open by beating World mixed doubles number 1 Feng Yanzhe and Huang Dongping.